XanGo: Effectiveness

-The Mayo Clinic said in October 2005 that "there are no published clinical trials showing evidence that either the fruit or its juice – marketed under the name Xango juice – is an effective treatment for arthritis, cancer or any other disorder in humans."
-In 2011 the Mayo Clinic reiterated that "it is still too early to say for sure what role mangosteen juice has in treating arthritis symptoms."

 In February 2006, the U.C.
 Berkeley Wellness Newsletter, sponsored by the University of California at Berkeley, said that "Mangosteen marketers make farfetched and unsubstantiated claims for their products."
 The newsletter notes that "there are no clinical trials, and what happens in a test tube or animal may not occur in a human.
 Any reported benefits in humans have been anecdotal.
 No one even knows if the processed fruit juice and capsules retain the potentially beneficial compounds.
 What’s more, the juice is typically a mix of fruit juices – with an undisclosed amount of mangosteen in it."

 Ralph Moss, an alternative cancer treatment advocate, has said of mangosteen juice:

 A 2008 medical case report described a patient with severe acidosis possibly attributable to a year of daily use (to lose weight, dose not described) of mangosteen juice (brand not described) infused with xanthonoids, as occurs in the manufacture of Xango juice.
 The authors proposed that chronic exposure to alpha-mangostin, a xanthone, could be toxic to mitochondrial function, leading to impairment of cellular respiration and production of lactic acidosis.

 Italian antitrust action

-In 2011 Italy's antitrust and consumer protection authority, the AGCM, suspended the activities of Xango in response to over-broad health claims, as well as possible violations of pyramid scheme laws.
+In 2011, Italy's antitrust and consumer protection authority, the AGCM, suspended the activities of Xango in response to over-broad health claims, as well as possible violations of pyramid scheme laws.